cerse/cerse.github.io/CerseMeetingHandBook.md

 ### Timeline

 At the third CERSE meeting it was thought that scheduling a bimonthly meeting would work best.
 This section attempts to give a suggested timeline on how to proceed.
-Assume an 8 week span between meetings which may be a bit optimisitic but you can compress (or expand) the suggestion to fit the time that is available to you.
+Assume an 8 week span between meetings which may be a bit optimistic but you can compress (or expand) the suggestion to fit the time that is available to you.
 We start from an assumption that the venue for the next CERSE meeting is decided on, or soon after, one of these meetings.

 * **week 0**:
   * Have a room booked for the next meeting.